 Ports

-Port traffic can only be sent from a single IP/MAC address pair that is assigned when adding a port to a subnet; traffic from other addresses is dropped.
+Port traffic can only be sent from the single IP/MAC address pair assigned when adding a port to a subnet; traffic from other addresses is dropped.
 To allow traffic from addresses not specified on the port, you must add authorized IP/MAC addresses to the port.
+You cannot add authorized IP/MAC addresses to ports with a direct public IP address.

-You can work with ports in the control panel, using the OpenStack CLI, or Terraform.
+You can manage subnet ports in the Control panel, using the OpenStack CLI, or Terraform.
+You can manage ports with direct public IP addresses in the Control panel and using the OpenStack CLI.

 Service ports are automatically created in cloud networks; they cannot be managed: